 6. Genetic Factors

-Some people are born with hearing loss due to genetic mutations affecting ear structure or auditory nerve function.
+Some people have congenital or early-onset hearing loss to genetic mutations affecting inner ear structure or auditory nerve function.

 Symptoms of Hearing Loss